passbolt/passbolt_help/_faq/start/001-how-does-it-work.md

 * The the password is sent encrypted over HTTPS
 * and stored on the passbolt server!
 * Betty receives and email notification
-* Betty logs in to passsbolt with the CLI or web app
+* Betty logs in to passbolt with the CLI or web app
 * Then using her private key,
 * Betty decrypts the password and uses it to login!